charlesmulder/charlesmulder.net/_programming/index.md

 # Programming

-I work on Linux.
-My editor of choice is vim.
+I work on a Linux PC.
+My text editor of choice is [vim](https://www.vim.org/).

-Professionally my focus has been on web development and system administration.
+Professionally my focus has been on full-stack web development and Linux system administration.

-I am currently doing [freelance web development]({% link _programming/web.md %}) whilst studying [music]({% link _music/index.md %}) and audio programming.
+I am currently working as a [freelance & contract web developer]({% link _programming/web.md %}) while studying [music]({% link _music/index.md %}) and creative programming.

-If you are interested you can read more about my [background in computers and programming]({% link _programming/background.md %}).
+If you are interested you can check out my [web development project portfolio]({% link _programming/web/projects.md %}) or read more about my [background in computers and programming]({% link _programming/background.md %}).

-[//]: # {% for post in site.categories.programming %}
+[//]: # {% for post in site.categories.web %}
 [//]: #  [{{ post.title | escape }}]({{ post.url | relative_url }})
 [//]: #  {{ post.date | date: "%b %-d, %Y" }}
 [//]: # {% endfor %}